microsoft/dotnet/Documentation/KnownIssues/wpf-binding-issue.md

-# WPF Binding stops working after item container leaves visual tree
+# WPF Binding stops working after an item container leaves the visual tree

 ## Symptoms
 This issue affects bindings whose path contains an explicit use of the `DataContext` property of an element that belongs to the subtree generated for an item within an `System.Windows.Controls.ItemsControl`.
-When the element leaves the visual tree, the binding stops working - any subsequent changes to other properties mentioned in the path are ignored.
+When the element leaves the visual tree, the binding stops working; any subsequent changes to other properties mentioned in the path are ignored.

 The visible symptoms depend on how the binding is used.
-Here is an example.
-An app may want to share a `System.Windows.Controls.ContextMenu` among the item containers within an `System.Windows.Controls.ItemsControl`, and have the content and behavior of the menu depend on the item container for which it is displayed.
+For example, an app may want to share a `System.Windows.Controls.ContextMenu` among the item containers within an `System.Windows.Controls.ItemsControl`, and have the content and behavior of the menu depend on the item container for which it is displayed.
 This can be implemented by declaring the menu as a resource and binding its `DataContext` to that of its `PlacementTarget`:

 ```xml